 Day of Healing Prayer

-Please make checks payable to: St. Michael’s Church
+Or please make a check payable to: St. Michael’s Church and mail registration to:

 71 Broad Street, Charleston, SC 29401

-Parking is available in the parking garage on Meeting Street behind the County Building.
+Parking is available in the garage on Meeting Street behind the county office building.